ra2085/apigee-usecase-mashup/sample-rest-api-serverless/README.md

-# Use Cloud Run Service from Apigee Proxy using Apigee Maven plugin and Cloud Build
+# Use Cloud Run Service from Apigee Proxy

 This sample demonstrates how to use Cloud Run Service from Apigee Proxy using Cloud Build.